 The Nikon D7000 is a DSLR (Digital Single Lens Reflex) camera that was announced in September 2010 and is equipped with an APS-C sensor.
 It offers a resolution of 16.1 megapixel.

-The Nikon D7000 has a Camera Elo of 1761.
+Is the Nikon D7000 a good camera?
+The D7000 has a Camera Elo of 1781.
 This rating puts the D7000 among the top 50 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the D7000 falls below average.
+In terms of its sensor size category (APS cameras), the D7000 ranks below average.
 Based on its within category standings, the camera earns a 3-star performance rating.

 |Digital single lens reflex|

 |16.1 MP, APS-C Sensor|